 A short walk or drive will bring you to the next kiosk, near the end of the second parking area.
-Learn about the day to day lives of the Seminole, including ways that they had to adapt to life in the Cove.
-Methods of travel, what to eat and how best to preserve their culture were just a few of the questions the Seminole had to answer after being pushed from their ranches and cattle lands further north.
+Learn about the day-to-day lives of the Seminole, including ways that they had to adapt to life in the Cove.
+Methods of travel, what to eat and how best to preserve their culture were just a few of the questions the Seminole had to answer after being pushed from their ranches and cattle lands farther north.

 At the ranger station, be sure to pick up a free copy of the 56-page Florida Seminole Wars Heritage Trail guidebook, particularly if you have the desire to explore other areas of Florida and places of Seminole history, from Pensacola to Key West.